Sölvi Ottesen: Djurgården

-Sölvi signed for Swedish side Djurgården on 10 July 2004, signing a four and half year contract with the club.
+Sölvi signed for Swedish side Djurgården on 10 July 2004, signing a four-and-a-half-year contract with the club.
 Upon joining the club, he said the move would help him develop.

 However, Ottesen suffered a setback when he suffered an injury.
-It wasn't until on 21 August 2004 when Ottesen appeared in the first team as an unused substitute, in a 1–0 win over Örgryte.
+On 21 August 2004 Ottesen was an unused substitute, in a 1–0 win over Örgryte.
 He made his Djurgården debut, starting the whole game, in a 2–0 loss against Malmö on 20 September 2004.
 Ottesen appeared three more times, all coming on as a substitute.
 He later helped Djurgården win the Svenska Cupen with them in his first year as a professional after beating IFK Göteborg 3–1 in the final.
 At the end of the 2004 season, Ottesen went on to make four appearances for the side.

 At the start of the 2005 season, Ottesen was expecting to compete with Elias Storm over the centre–back position.
 However, he suffered a groin injury during the pre–season and was sidelined for several months.
 By May, Ottesen made his recovery from his groin injury.
-It wasn't until on 13 June 2005 when he made his first appearance of the season, starting the whole match, in a 0–0 draw against IFK Göteborg.
+On 13 June 2005 he made his first appearance of the season, starting the whole match, in a 0–0 draw against IFK Göteborg.
 However, Ottesen appeared in the remaining matches of the 2005 season at the substitute bench.
-It wasn't until on 4 August 2005 when he made another appearance for the side, in a 2–2 draw against Hammarby.
+On 4 August 2005 he played in a 2–2 draw against Hammarby.
 Although Ottesen made two appearances for the side in the 2005, he was part of the squad that won both the Allsvenskan and Cupen.
 Shortly after, Ottesen was sidelined for six to eight months after injuring his knee during a friendly match against Väsby United.